simh/simh/0readme_ethernet.txt

     will be welcomed.

  2. If you want to use TAP devices, and any surrounding system network/bridge setup must be done before running SIMH.
+However, once that is done (possibly at system boot time), using the TAP devices can be done without root privileges.

 Building on Linux, {Free|Net|Open}BSD, OS/X, Un*x:

- 1. Get/make/install the libpcap package for your operating system.
+ 1. Get/make/install the libpcap-dev package for your operating system.
 Sources:
       All    : http://www.tcpdump.org/
       Older versions of libpcap can be found, for various systems, at:
       Linux  : search for your variant on http://rpmfind.net